baranov-V-V/HashTable/README.md

 2. [Testing](#testing)
 3. [Results](#results)
 ### Preparations
-I have chosen six different hash functions to test and determine which one will be better for my hash table.\
+I have chosen seven different hash functions to test and determine which one will be better for my hash table.\
 Here are return values of hash-functions:
 1. [returns always 0](#first)
 2. [returns ascii-value of first symbol](#second)